udelcodes/udelcodes.github.io/LTC/day3.md

 In the HTML tab on Codepen, add a button element by typing `<button id="clickme">Click Here</button>`

-In the JavaScript tab, add `document.getElementById("clickme").addEventListener("click",function(){alert(1)});`
+In the JavaScript tab, add `document.getElementById("clickme").addEventListener("click",function(){console.log(1)});`

-In the bottom left of your screen, click the button that says "Console".
-What does the button do when you click it?
+In the bottom left of your screen, click the button that says "Console" to open up the console.
+Now click the button that we added to our HTML page.
+What does that button do when you click it?

 Let's break down the code we just added!